 Cannabis can both calm or intensify anxiety based on the dose.

 Understanding how cannabis works with anxiety requires a closer look at the organic system marijuana mainly connects with: the endocannabinoid system (ECS).

 The ECS is a substantial system of receptors located throughout each of our bodies: in our minds, organs, intestines, skin– these cannabinoid receptors prevail and play an important function in making certain that the body is running in healthy balance.
 Our bodies normally create cannabis-like substances– called endocannabinoids– that act similarly to cannabis substances as well as additionally connect with the ECS, yet sometimes their manufacturing goes awry.

 That’s where marijuana comes in as a potential therapy.

 An additional study published in Jan.
-2020 revealed that the endocannabinoid 2-AG (which turns on the same receptors as THC) minimized anxiety-inducing connections in between the amygdala and also frontal cortex, recommending another device through which cannabis alleviates anxiety in certain dosages.
+2020 revealed that the endocannabinoid 2-AG (which turns on the same receptors as THC) minimized anxiety-inducing connections in between the amygdala and also frontal cortex, recommending another device through which cannabis alleviates anxiousness in certain dosages.

 Marijuana terpenes are anther area of interest as they begin to offer new answers around the mood disorder responses.
 Terpenes are fragrant oils produced by the plant that comprise its aroma, and also researchers are exploring to what degree they offer added restorative advantages.
 As an example, the terpene limonene has been researched for its anti-anxiety benefits.
 Further research is needed to understand exactly how specific terpenes impact the overall restorative experience of cannabis.